EvercityEcosystem/evercity-chain/README.md

  - In the end of bond duration period Issuer returns full debt to bond's balance, and Investors can receive their funds back

- - If bond has a carbon credits metadata then the issuer is able to create carbon credits project in carbon credits pallet
+ - If bond has a carbon credits metadata then Issuer is able to create carbon credits project in carbon credits [pallet](https://github.com/EvercityEcosystem/evercity-chain/tree/master/pallets/evercity-carbon-credits)

- - Carbon Credits project must be approved and signed by different roles(CC_AUDITOR, CC_REGISTRY) according to its standard
+ - Carbon Credits project must be approved and signed by different roles (CC_AUDITOR, CC_REGISTRY) according to its standard

- - Approved Carbon Credits project provides possibility to create a report based on project impact which also must be approved and signed
+ - Approved Carbon Credits project provides possibility to create a report based on project impact

+ - Created report must be also approved and signed by the same roles (CC_AUDITOR, CC_REGISTRY)

  - Approved report provides possibility to release Carbon Credits units with custom id

- - Released carbon credits are sent to different addresses according to the distribution metadata in the bond
+ - Released carbon credits are sent to different addresses according to the distribution metadata in the bond.
+These carbon credits can be transferred, retired and sold for EVERUSD in [pallet-evercity-exchange](https://github.com/EvercityEcosystem/evercity-chain/tree/master/pallets/evercity-exchange)

 An illustration of how the coupon rate changes depending on the data on the environmental impact of the project is shown in the [figure](./docs/interest_rate_periods.png):